braze-inc/braze-docs/_docs/_hidden/private_betas/field_level_encryption.md

 ## Considerations

-These features are not supported with field-level encryption:
+These features are not supported with identifier field-level encryption:

 - Identifying and capturing email address via SDK
 - In-app message email capture forms